Electronic communication, like the Internet itself, has become a central productivity tool in almost all workplaces.

 Telecommuting is a workplace option that permits employees to work at an alternative worksite, such as the home, for one or more days per week.
 Modern technology, whether it involves using personal digital assistants (PDAs) such as the popular Blackberry, or remotely logging in to the company’s computer system via a virtual private network (VPN), has made an employee’s daily commute to work virtually unnecessary.
 Although the term was coined in 1973 and initially faced slow acceptance, the concept is, in today’s world, being adopted by a majority of large and small companies alike, with great advantage to both employer and employee.

 The telecommuting “virtual office” might consist of a smart phone or PDA, notebook computer, facsimile, and voicemail capabilities.
 Since all of these items are now available in portable sizes, employees can work virtually anywhere.
 Employers that offer telecommuting as an option for employees generally report the following benefits:

 - potential savings in fixed expenses such as office rental, utilities, and employee parking

 - improved customer service

 - reduced employee stress and related medical expenses.

 Telecommuting is also a method of providing accommodation to individuals with disabilities, but will not necessarily replace the need for physical workplace modifications.
 However, a qualified employee or potential employee with a disability who is offered the option of working at home may become a valued and productive employee through telecommuting.

 It is important to include a comprehensive social networking policy in an employee procedures manual and to conduct meaningful training for management and decision makers regarding what use of social networking, if any, is appropriate in the workplace.
-Such a policy should also clearly describe what uses of social networking sites are consistent with federal and state anti-discrimination laws, with the EEOC’s guidance on pre-employment inquires, and with other laws and regulations governing employee background checks.
+Such a policy should also clearly describe what uses of social networking sites are consistent with federal and state anti-discrimination laws, with the EEOC’s guidance on pre-employment inquiries (discussed in Recruiting and hiring), and with other laws and regulations governing employee background checks.